MicrosoftDocs/Viva/Viva/insights/Tutorials/attendee-exclusion-rules.md

 **Owners** - Analysts and limited Analysts

-1. Open [the advanced insights app](https://workplaceanalytics.office.com/)(if that link doesn't work, try [this link instead](https://workplaceanalytics-eu.office.com/)).
+1. Open [the advanced insights app](https://workplaceanalytics.office.com/).
+(If that link doesn't work, try [this link instead](https://workplaceanalytics-eu.office.com/).)
 If prompted, enter your work credentials.

 2. Select **Analyst settings** to see the exclusions pages.
 3. Select **Attendee exclusion**.